sendwithus/vic-tech-events/README.md

 * [SQL Server User Group](https://www.meetup.com/Victoria-SQL-Server-User-Group/): The local chapter of the Professional Association for SQL Server (PASS).
 The mission of PASS is to empower data professionals who leverage Microsoft technologies to connect, share, and learn through networking, knowledge sharing, and peer-based learning.

+* [UVic GameDev Club](https://www.facebook.com/groups/uvicgamedev/): UVic GameDev is a club focused on making games, whether it be professionally or for fun, solo or in teams.
+Game Developers of all disciplines and skill levels are encouraged to check out our workshops and presentations!

+* [UVic Web Design and Development Club](https://github.com/uvicwebdev):We are a community of students who collaborate and educate each other about all aspects of web development and design.

+* [UVic Women in Engineering and Computer Science (WECS)](https://wecs.csc.uvic.ca/): Our goal is to encourage and support gender diversity in Engineering, Computer Science, and other technical fields

 * [Victoria Digital Media Marketing](https://www.meetup.com/Victoria-Digital-Media-Marketing-Meetup/): Share interesting projects, gain new insights, and meet people IRL.

 * [Victoria Web Marketing Meetup Group](https://www.meetup.com/victoria-web-marketing/): Free web/ search / online marketing meetup.